ZibanPirate/hey-cli/README.md

 ## Features

-- [x] it just works, no setup needed
+- [x] it just works, no setup or registration needed
 - [ ] extends its capabilities by extensions
 - [x] supported shells
     - [x] fish